 On December 26, 2017, the NDRC promulgated the Administrative Measures for the Outbound Investment of Enterprises, or NDRC Order No.11, which took effect on March 1, 2018.
 According to NDRC Order No.11, non-sensitive overseas investment projects are required to make record filings with the local branch of the NDRC.
 On September 6, 2014, MOFCOM promulgated the Administrative Measures on Overseas Investments, which took effect on October 6, 2014.
 According to such regulations, overseas investments of PRC enterprises that involve non-sensitive countries and regions and non-sensitive industries must make record filings with a local branch of MOFCOM.
 The Notice of the State Administration of Foreign Exchange on Further Improving and Adjusting Foreign Exchange Administration Policies for Direct Investment was issued by SAFE on November 19, 2012 and amended on May 4, 2015, October 10, 2018 and December 30, 2019 respectively, under which PRC enterprises must register for overseas direct investment with local banks.
-The shareholders or beneficial owners who are PRC entities are required to be in compliance with the related overseas investment regulations.
-If they fail to complete the filings or registrations required by overseas direct investment regulations, the relevant authority may order them to suspend or cease the implementation of such investment and make corrections within a specified time.
+The shareholders or beneficial owners who are PRC entities are required to be in compliance with the related overseas investment regulations, the relevant authority may order them to suspend or cease the implementation of such investment and make corrections within a specified time.